 In order to avoid paying mortgage insurance on a conventional loan, the loan-to-value (LTV) ratio must be 80% or below.
 For example, if the borrower’s home is worth $100,000, in order to avoid paying mortgage insurance, the maximum loan amount would be $80,000.
 If the borrower’s loan-to-value ratio is above 80%, mortgage insurance will be required in either an upfront or monthly fee.

-Conventional mortgages are available in 15, 20, or 30 year terms.
+Conventional mortgages are available in a number of different terms.
 Shorter loan terms usually result in lower interest rates but larger monthly payments.
 Longer loan terms result in a more affordable monthly payment.
 The loans are most commonly associated with a fixed rate; meaning the interest rate remains the same for the entire life of the loan.
 However, adjustable rate mortgages are also available for conventional loans.

 Another positive aspect of conventional loans is the ability to receive cash at closing.
 If the borrower has more than 20% equity in their home, they have the ability to receive cash out at closing.
 However, the loan’s LTV ratio cannot exceed 80% LTV ratio.
 These funds can be used for a variety of purposes and often would have lower interest rates than taking out another type of loan elsewhere.
 It is an easy way to use home equity.

 Conventional mortgages are a great option for borrowers who have the ability to put at least 5% down.
 They typically have lower interest rates and charges and can be processed quickly.

 For any questions about our Conventional Mortgages, feel free to chat with a representative immediately, email us, or give us a call at 877-905-0005.